Getting a Mortgage In Poland

 Bank Millennium is just one example of a local bank that could be an option if your salary is Zloty denominated.
 Or, in addition to the aforementioned Pekao and Alior banks, you could use an international lender such as Santander to help you buy a property in Poland.

 While getting a mortgage to buy a property in Poland is far from impossible, it is tricky to do on your own.
-Your knowledge of both the local and international mortgage lender market may not be in-depth enough to access the best available product and interest rate for you.
-That can adversely impact how much you can borrow if you do not secure a loan where you have minimised your interest repayments.
+Your knowledge of the local and international mortgage lender market may not be in-depth enough to access the best available product and interest rate.
+That can adversely impact how much you can borrow if you do not secure a loan that minimises your interest repayments.

 FAQs

 Polish banks don’t typically offer buy-to-let specific mortgages.
-To ensure that you are getting the right and most suitable loan for you, it’s best to work with a specialist broker who has in-depth expertise in this niche area of the market.
+To ensure that you are getting the right and most suitable loan, it’s best to work with a specialist broker with in-depth expertise in this niche area of the market.

 Maximise your chance of approval with a specialist in the Polish property market